facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 ## Plugins
 Many plugins requires configuration via the .hydra directory.
+See the documentation of individual plugins for more information about how to configure them.

 ## Runtime config variables
 The following variables can be used in the Hydra configuration files and in the job configuration files: